 The control intervals and limits should be adapted to each laboratory's individual requirements.
+It is recommended to perform quality control always after lot calibration and subsequently at least every 26 weeks.
 Values obtained should fall within the defined limits.
-Each laboratory should establish corrective measures to be taken if values fall outside the defined limits.
+Each laboratory should establish corrective measures to be taken if values fall outside the defined limits cobas c systems automatically calculate the analyte concentration of each sample in the unit mg/L.